kubernetes/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

   feature.
 * Use a
   [mutating admission webhook](/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks)
   to set this field dynamically at resource creation time.
-Cluster admins can use this to enforce a TTL policy for finished resources.
+Cluster administrators can use this to enforce a TTL policy for finished resources.
 * Use a
   [mutating admission webhook](/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks)